TadaHrd/arsenal-of-encosure-schemes-AES/lorem ipsum encosure scheme/readme.md

 2. Turn `A` into binary: `01000001`
 3. Set the characters' cases: `01000 001` -> `lOrem ipS`

+The lorem ipsum sequence can be replaced with any text as long as it doesn't use characters other than a-z, A-Z, `,`, `.`, and spaces.
+This only works with decoding, the encoder's value is fixed (editable with console command `setNewLoremIpsum("newLoremIpsum")`).

 ## Lorem ipsum sequence

 There are no newlines in the actual sequence (they're replaced by spaces).

+Actual sequence can be found in [index.js](index.js).

 ```text
 lorem ipsum dolor sit amet, consectetur adipiscing elit.